MEDICAL SECOND OPINION

 Hemodialysis

-In a healthy human body, the kidneys filter waste products, harmful substances found in food and water, and excess fluids from the blood, and eliminate them from the body through the urinary system.
-However, in some cases, kidneys that have become deformed over time may not be able to perform this function partially or completely.
+In a healthy human body, the kidneys filter waste products, harmful substances found in food and water, and excess fluids from the blood and eliminate them from the body through the urinary system.
+However, in some cases, kidneys that have become deformed over time may not be able to perform this function wholly or partially.
 In such situations, hemodialysis is applied.
-Although hemodialysis is not a treatment for kidney failure, it helps to control blood pressure and balance important minerals such as potassium, sodium, and calcium in the blood.
+Although hemodialysis is not a treatment for kidney failure, it helps to control blood pressure and balance essential minerals such as potassium, sodium, and calcium in the blood.

 Hemodialysis Treatment Process

 During hemodialysis, blood passes through a machine called a dialyzer, which acts as a filter.
 The dialyzer, also known as an artificial kidney, plays a crucial role at the beginning of the treatment.
-At the start of hemodialysis, a dialysis nurse or technician inserts two needles into the patient.
-Each needle is attached to a soft tube that is connected to the dialysis machine.
-The machine filters the blood from the patient and returns the filtered blood back into the body.
+A dialysis nurse or technician inserts two needles into the patient at the start of hemodialysis.
+Each needle is attached to a soft tube connected to the dialysis machine.
+The machine filters the blood from the patient and returns the purified blood to the body.
 During the process, the dialysis machine controls the blood pressure.

-After being trained by the healthcare team, patients can choose to insert their own needles in long-term treatment.
+After being trained by the healthcare team, patients can insert their needles for long-term treatment.
 If the insertion of the needles causes discomfort to the patient, a numbing cream or spray can be used.

-With modern dialysis machines, patients are attached to the dialysis machine for a designated time period of one week, and the functions that healthy kidneys perform over the course of seven days in a healthy body are carried out within approximately 10-12 hours per week using the dialysis machine.
+With modern dialysis machines, patients are attached to the machine for a designated period of one week, and the functions that healthy kidneys perform over seven days in a healthy body are carried out within approximately 10-12 hours per week using the machine.

 What Are Artificial Kidneys Used For?

-Artificial kidneys, also known as dialyzers, cannot perform all the functions of organic kidneys, but they can perform some of the tasks that the kidney cannot.
+Artificial kidneys, also known as dialyzers, cannot perform all the functions of organic kidneys, but they can perform some of the tasks that the kidneys cannot.
 Therefore, the artificial kidney is an instrument and part of the hemodialysis method.
 To ensure the success of the hemodialysis process, the patient must pay attention to diet and treatment rules.
-During the diet, limiting certain fluids and foods can help prevent excess fluid buildup in the body.
+Limiting certain fluids and foods during the diet can help prevent excess fluid buildup in the body.

 Where Is Hemodialysis Performed?